scala/scala3/docs/docs/reference/contextual/typeclasses-new.md

 title: "Implementing Typeclasses"
 ---

-Given instances, extension methods and context bounds allow a concise and natural expression of _typeclasses_.
-Typeclasses are just traits with canonical implementations defined by given instances.
+In Scala 3, _typeclasses_ are just traits whose implementation are defined by given instances.
 Here are some examples of standard typeclasses:

 ### Semigroups and monoids:

+Here's the `Monoid` typeclass definition:

 ```scala
 trait SemiGroup[T] {